Sam Fatu: Later career (1990–2011, 2018–2019)

+In 2005 and 2006, he wrestled in Italy with the Nu Wrestling Evolution promotion.
 Fatu competed on the independent circuit until retiring in 2011.

-In 2005 and 2006, he wrestled in Italy with the Nu Wrestling Evolution promotion.
+He returned in 2018 working in the independents and Empire Wrestling Federation in California until 2019.

 Other media

 Fatu appeared as "The Tonga Kid" in the opening scene of the 1986 film Highlander, where he was involved in a six-man tag team match with Greg Gagne and Jim Brunzell against The Fabulous Freebirds at the Meadowlands Arena.
 He also starred as "Tonga Tom" in the 1987 wrestling film Body Slam, along with Dirk Benedict and Roddy Piper.

 Fatu was featured in an April 2020 documentary for Vice's Dark Side of the Ring series, revealing new information on the May 1983 homicide of Nancy Argentino.

 Personal life

-Fatu was born to Matagaono Solofa I'aulaulo and Elevera Anoa'i Fatu.
+Fatu was born to Matagaono Solofa I'aulualo and Elevera Anoaʻi Fatu.
 He is a member of the famous Anoaʻi family and is the nephew of Sika Anoaʻi and Afa Anoaʻi, known as the Wild Samoans.
+He is the younger brother of Solofa Fatu Jr. (Headshrinker Fatu/Rikishi), and the older brother of the Eddie Fatu (Umaga/Jamal), who died of a heart attack on December 4, 2009.
+Fatu is married to Theresa Fuavai-Fatu.
+They have four children, two of whom are also professional wrestlers: Jacob, who currently performs for WWE, and Journey, who competes on the independent circuit.

+Some of Fatu's other relatives are also involved in professional wrestling, including his twin nephews, Jonathan and Joshua, who currently perform in WWE as Jimmy and Jey Uso respectively, and their younger brother Joseph Fatu who currently performs as Solo Sikoa, his cousins Rodney Anoaʻi (Yokozuna), Afa Anoa'i Jr. (Headshrinker Manu), Samula Anoaʻi (Headshrinker Samu), Matt Anoaʻi (Rosey), Joe Anoaʻi (Roman Reigns), Reno Anoaʻi (Black Pearl), and Lloyd Anoaʻi (L.A.
+Smooth).
+Dwayne Johnson (The Rock) is also considered to be his cousin because of the blood brothership between his great grandfather Reverend Amituana'i Anoaʻi and Johnson's grandfather Peter Maivia.

-He is the twin brother of Solofa Fatu Jr. (Headshrinker Fatu/Rikishi).
-Samuel is the father of Jacob Fatu, who currently wrestles for Major League Wrestling (MLW).
-In November 2008, Fatu's wife, Theresa Fuavai-Fatu, went into cardiac arrest while giving birth.
+In November 2008, Fatu's wife went into cardiac arrest while giving birth.
 Her heart stopped completely before the twins, Marley and Myracle, could be delivered by Caesarean section, but she was spontaneously revived and eventually recovered.
 This type of incident is very rare, with one of the cardiac surgeons who was working on Theresa saying that he had never seen surviving mothers or babies.
-Samuel is the older brother of Eddie Fatu (Umaga/Jamal), who died of a heart attack on December 4, 2009.

-Other members of the family in professional wrestling include Solofa's twin sons, Jonathan and Joshua Samuel, who currently wrestle in WWE as Jimmy Uso and Jey Uso, and their younger brother Joseph Fatu who debuted in WWE NXT as Solo Sikoa at NXT: Halloween Havoc (2021).
-His cousins in wrestling are Rodney Anoaʻi (Yokozuna), Samula Anoaʻi (Headshrinker Samu), Matt Anoaʻi (Rosey), Joe Anoaʻi (Roman Reigns), Reno Anoaʻi (Black Pearl), Afa Anoaʻi Jr. (Manu), and Lloyd Anoaʻi (L.A.
-Smooth).
-Dwayne Johnson (The Rock) is also considered to be a cousin of Samuel because of the blood brothership between Samuel's great grandfather Reverend Amituana'i Anoa'i and The Rock's grandfather Peter Maivia.